Forecasting Causal Effects of Future Interventions: Confounding and Transportability Issues: Assessing and Predicting the Impact of Actual Time-Varying Treatments

 \end{assumption} Under this assumption we can index the potential outcome by the binary variable $D_{it}=h(\overline{\vZ}_{it}^{B,K})$, i.e., $Y_{it}(D_{it})$.
-Throughout the paper, we will refer to $Y_{it}(d)$, as the potential outcome that we would observe at unit $it$ if the lagged treatment $D_{it}$ were set equal to $d$.
+Throughout this section, we will refer to $Y_{it}(d)$, as the potential outcome that we would observe at unit $it$ if the lagged treatment $D_{it}$ were set equal to $d$.
 Figure \ref{fig:timeline} represents the timeline and notation under SUTVA (Assumption \ref{ass:SUTVA_E}), including the carry-over period and the latency period for a time point $t$.